'Easy Rider' star and writer Peter Fonda has died at age 79

 Fonda was born in New York in 1940 to parents whose personas were the very opposite of the rebellious images their kids would cultivate.
 Father Henry Fonda was already a Hollywood giant, known for playing straight-shooting cowboys and soldiers.
 Mother Frances Ford Seymour was a Canadian-born U.S. socialite.

 He was only 10 years old when his mother died.
 She had a nervous breakdown after learning of her husband's affair and was confined to a hospital.
-In 1950 she killed herself, slashing her throat with a razor.
+In 1950, she killed herself.
 It would be about five years before Peter Fonda learned the truth behind her death.

 Fonda accidentally shot himself and nearly died on his 11th birthday.
 It was a story he told often, including during an acid trip with members of The Beatles and The Byrds during which Fonda reportedly said, "I know what it's like to be dead."